Accessibility of Digital Content and Materials Standard

 • Equally Effective Alternative: A way that communicates the same information and does the same things in a timely a way.

-• Existing Digital Material: Includes all Digital Content and materials developed or bought before the effective date of this Standard, includingany that is archived.
+• Existing Digital Material: Includes all Digital Content and materials developed or bought before the effective date of this Standard, including any that is archived.

 • New Digital Material: Includes all Digital Content and materials developed or bought after the effective date of this Standard.

 • University Business: Activities carried out on behalf of UNC-Chapel Hill.
 University Business does not include activities organized or done by students unless the University has asked them to act on behalf of the University.
-Activity by student organizations is not University Business.

 Related Requirements